desislavsavov-2create/dragoons/README.md

-dragoons
+Dragoons Learning Group
 ========

-JS course of Dragoons 2c group
+JS course of Dragoons 2c learning group.

+Nothing in master; see branches.